vals-productions/sqlighter/demo/README.md

 These examples demonstrate how sqlighter could be of use to code SQLite related code in java, and run it on iOS.
 These projects are setup by including actual sources from sqligher library rather than libraries.
-They demonstrate this more complex approach.
+They demonstrate this more complex approach of project setup.
-Also, they are used as sort of test environment for sqlighter.

 [Demo.java] (https://github.com/vals-productions/sqlighter/blob/master/demo/andr-demo-prj/app/src/main/java/com/prod/vals/andr_demo_prj/Demo.java)
- class' ``sqlighterOperations()`` static method performs some database activity, saves, retrieves and returns "Hello sqlighter!" blob value (as String) from database's user table.
+ class' ``sqlighterOperations()`` static method performs some database activity demonstration.
+Besides the demonstration itself, the code contains functionality tests that have to pass on both - Android and iOS platforms.

 Demo class is converted into its Objective-C counterpart, as well as Bootstrap that handles SQlite initialization and gives identical access to Database access